Marijuana Regulations In Illinois

 Safely and Legally Storing Medical Marijuana

-Patients are responsible for keeping their medical cannabis fully safe and secure.
-Medical cannabis can be an attractant to the curious and inquisitive, including children and young adults.
-Each patient is responsible for making sure that no one else has access to or uses his or her prescribed medical cannabis.
+Patients are responsible for keeping their medical marijuana fully safe and secure.
+Medical marijuana can be an attractant to the curious and inquisitive, including children and young adults.
+Each patient is responsible for making sure that no one else has access to or uses his or her prescribed medical marijuana.

-In the event, you suspect or learn that your medical cannabis has been stolen or misappropriated or is the subject of any illicit activity, contact your local law enforcement immediately.
+In the event that you suspect or learn that your medical cannabis has been stolen or misappropriated or is the subject of any illicit activity, contact your local law enforcement immediately.

 To keep your medical marijuana secure:

-- Store cannabis in its original tamper-evident container.
+- Store marijuana in its original tamper-evident container.

 - Do not remove the label from the container.

 - Keep it in a secure area, away from children.

-- Consider using a third-party medical cannabis storage product.
+- Consider using a third-party medical marijuana storage products.

-Safely and Legally Possessing Medical Cannabis in Illinois
+Safely and Legally Possessing Medical Marijuana in Illinois

-- It is illegal to possess or use cannabis if you do not have a debilitating medical condition and are not a registered qualifying patient or caregiver.
+- It is illegal to possess or use marijuana if you do not have a debilitating medical condition and are not a registered qualifying patient or caregiver.

-It is ILLEGAL to possess cannabis for any reason in any of the following places:
+It is ILLEGAL to possess marijuana for any reason in any of the following places:

 - In a school bus